dherik/dherik.github.io/_posts/2019-09-28-software-good-logging-tips.md

     log.info("Order {} was created", order.getNumber());

-Don't try to use this format in another place of the code:
+Don't try to use a different format in another place of the code:

     LOGGER.info("The person [{}] was created", person.getName());